EPCCed/eidf-docs/docs/dataingest/henry.md

 You will need to:

 * Create a user account in the portal and notify me (to add access permissions for the MFT, manual at the moment).
-* Upload the data to the MFT into the folder with the UUID of the dataset (not great to use the UUID but should be obvious if there's only one).
+* Upload the data to the MFT into the folder with the name of the dataset (starts with the project code)
 * Configure the dataset and specify a processing container if required (this will be a docker image published in a public location).
 * Trigger the ingest in the portal.
 * Check progress in the list of processing runs on the dataset page (reload the page to refresh the list).

 Through the CKAN interface you should be able to supplement the:

 * Dataset metadata
 * Resource metadata